HegemanLab/galaxy-tardis/tardis-intro.md

 Notably, the intent is **not** to replace other automation systems (e.g., ansible):
 - Rather, it is focused on restoring an existing Galaxy instance to a known state.
-- However, the TARDIS facilitates migrating an instance to another host.
+- The TARDIS also facilitates migrating a Galaxy instance to another host.

 ---
 name: dont-panic